cimi/d3-flame-graphs/README.md

 The data is supposed to have 'filler nodes', due to fact that D3 considers the value of a node to be the sum of its children rather than its explicit value.
 More details in [this issue](https://github.com/mbostock/d3/pull/574).

-<a href="#render">#</a> flameGraph.__render__(_selector_)

-Triggers a repaint of the flame graph, using the values previously fed in as parameters.
-This is the only method that triggers repaint so you need to call it after changing the other parameters to see the changes take effect.

-The selector value is required, it defines the DOM element to which the SVG will be appended.
-Prior to rendering, any svg elements present in the given container will be cleared.

-### Extra functionality

 <a href="#breadcrumbs">#</a> flameGraph.__breadcrumbs__(_selector_)

 If _selector_ is specified, the flame graph will enable clickthrough navigation and will create breadcrumbs in the container referenced by the selector.
 The breadcrumbs are added as list items, so the container is expected to be an ordered or unordered list.
 Each breadcrumb reverts the flame graph to a previous state on click.
 This value needs to be specified for the feature to be enabled, it is disabled by default.